Libya oil company offices attacked, causing fire, casualties

 At least one explosion rocked the building soon after the gunmen went in, starting a fire that swiftly spread through the lower floors, according to the officials.

-The head of the company, Mustafa Sanallah, told a Libyan television channel that explosions and an exchange of gunfire between the attackers and the building’s security guards have caused an unspecified number of deaths and injuries.
+Mustafa Sanallah, head of the Libyan National Oil Company, told a Libyan television channel that explosions and an exchange of gunfire between the attackers and the building’s security guards have caused an unspecified number of deaths and injuries.

-Health official Malek Merset said at least one body has so far been found inside the building and that there were dozens of injuries caused by the gunfire, smoke inhalation or explosions.

 Most Read Business Stories